aupiff/collar-daniells-solutions/lesson_11.md

 10. Atque dē bellō longō et fugā incolārum Germāniae cantat quod victōriam Rōmānōrum probat.

-Especially, he sings of the long war and the German inhabitants' flight because of the Roman's effective victory.
+And also he sings of the long war and of the flight of the inhabitants of Germany because he approves of the victory the Romans.

 11. Iūlia filia agricolae validī est.